-- The student notifies the institution of the student's withdrawal or as of the date of the student's withdrawal, whichever is later. - The institution terminates the student's enrollment for failure to maintain satisfactory progress; failure to abide by the rules and regulations of the institution; absences in excess of maximum set forth by the institution; and/or failure to meet financial obligations to the School. - The student has failed to attend class for three (3) consecutive weeks. - The student fails to return from a leave of absence.
+- The student notifies the institution of the student intent to withdraw (written notice) or as of the date of the student's withdrawal, whichever is later. - The institution terminates the student's enrollment for failure to maintain satisfactory progress; failure to abide by the rules and regulations of the institution; absences in excess of maximum set forth by the institution; and/or failure to meet financial obligations to the School. - The student has failed to attend class for three (3) consecutive weeks. - The student fails to return from a leave of absence.